The Masked Singer (Greek TV series): Production

 The broadcast format started in South Korea in 2015 as King of Mask Singer.
 In 2019, it was rumored that Skai TV would air in Greece the format of Masked Singer, that have been aired also in Asia, the United States and lot of other countries.
-In November 2019, it was announced that Skai TV will broadcast the show in 2020.
+In November 2019, it was announced that Skai TV would broadcast the show in 2020.
 The makers of Skai TV are in feverish preparations, as they are preparing to air not one, but two talent shows when 2021 arrives.
 The reason of course is House of Fame and The Masked Singer.
-But at the end of the 2020-2021 television season, Skai TV did not air The Masked Singer, but it was announced that will begin air in 2021-2022 television season.
+But at the end of the 2020-2021 television season, Skai TV did not air The Masked Singer, but it was announced that would begin airing in 2021-2022 television season.
 It was announced that Skai TV wants that the show to begin air in February 2022.
 This particular project was due to air two years ago and in March 2022 the first trailer was seen.

 Panelists and host

 Several artists were rumored to be part of the panel once Skai TV announced the show.
 Model Iliana Papageorgiou was rumored as the host of the show, but Skai TV denied the agreement.
 Then Skai TV announced the singer Sakis Rouvas as the presenter of the show.

-It was rumored that singer Harry Varthakouris has already been booked to be on the show as a panelist, as he was already a member of Skai's staff due to Big Brother, while discussions were well underway with TV presenter and actor Nikos Moutsinas, who is also a member of the station's staff, as well as with singer Tamta, singer Eleni Foureira, Giorgos Tsalikis and Phoebus On 21 March 2022, Skai TV announced that the panel will be actress Elisavet Konstantinidou, singer and songwriter Thodoris Marantinis, TV presenter and actor Nikos Moutsinas and actress Athina Oikonomakou.
+It was rumored that singer Harry Varthakouris has already been booked to be on the show as a panelist, as he was already a member of Skai's staff due to Big Brother, while discussions were well underway with TV presenter and actor Nikos Moutsinas, who is also a member of the station's staff, as well as with singer Tamta, singer Eleni Foureira, Giorgos Tsalikis and Phoebus On 21 March 2022, Skai TV announced that the panel would be actress Elisavet Konstantinidou, singer and songwriter Thodoris Marantinis, TV presenter and actor Nikos Moutsinas and actress Athina Oikonomakou.

 In the 10th episode, Katerina Stikoudi was a guest and sang as the Skiachtro, she was immediately unmasked after her performance.
 For the rest of the episode she was the guest panelist.